 Post-Infinite Crisis/Countdown to Final Crisis

 The Crime Society Superwoman and her team fight against the Challengers from Beyond, who are traveling from dimension to dimension in search of Ray Palmer.
 She and her team join the Monarch’s army to go after the Challengers.
 She later fights Jason Todd (who had taken on the identity of Red Robin) on Earth-51 where he gouges out her eyes with his blades.
 This Superwoman's fate remains unknown after Earth-51 is destroyed.

 Powers & Abilities

-Superwoman possesses superhuman strength, flight and speed.
+Superwoman possesses superhuman strength, invulnerability, flight, speed, enhanced senses and immortality.
 The antimatter version is also known to have heat vision like her husband, Ultraman.
 As a Amazon (by birth) she has strength comparable to Wonder Woman.